electron/rfcs/text/0003-webcontents-invoke.md

 Similar bidirectional IPC patterns exist in other frameworks and libraries, such as Node.js's worker_threads and various IPC modules in the Node.js ecosystem.
 The introduction of `webContents.invoke()` and `ipcRenderer.handle()` brings Electron closer to parity with these patterns and simplifies cross-process communication for Electron developers.

+This pattern also aligns with [Chromium's Out-of-Process iframes (OOPIFs)](https://www.chromium.org/developers/design-documents/oop-iframes/#TOC-Architecture-Overview), in a way that provides a more efficient and secure way to communicate with iframes that are isolated in separate processes.

+The proposed two-way IPC invocation feature aligns with Chromium's Out-of-Process iframes (OOPIFs) in providing a secure and efficient way to communicate with isolated processes.
+OOPIFs are a security feature in Chromium that isolates iframes into separate processes, reducing the attack surface and mitigating the impact of potential vulnerabilities.
+This is achieved by leveraging the same process model used for different sites, where each site is rendered in a separate process.

+By introducing `webContents.invoke()` and `ipcRenderer.handle()`, Electron aims to provide a similar mechanism for cross-process communication, enabling the main process to invoke functionality in the renderer process and vice versa.
+This approach not only streamlines the communication between processes but also enhances security by allowing the isolation of components into separate processes, thereby reducing the potential impact of vulnerabilities.

 ## Unresolved questions

-- I have a working implementation in a draft PR.
+- I have a [working implementation in a draft PR](https://github.com/electron/electron/pull/42231).
 The exact implementation details regarding timeout management and handling of edge cases need further discussion and refinement.
 - Consideration should be given to documentation so developers are well educated and guard for potential failure cases.

 ## Future possibilities